-Prerequisite: Senior status and written permission of the department.
+Prerequisite: Senior standing and written or electronic permission of the department.
 Students develop an advanced project under the direction of a faculty member.
 Work on the project continues throughout both semesters of the student's senior year.
 Proposals for senior projects must be approved by the fine arts faculty during the spring semester of the student's junior year.